-The need for this action is to improve management of red snapper and gray snapper.
-For red snapper, more contemporary state private recreational landings data are being used to modify calibration ratios for Mississippi, Alabama, and Florida, and these updated calibration ratios will be used to inform catch levels for the private recreational sector.
-For gray snapper, a more recent stock assessment has produced contemporary yield projections and considering an update to stock catch levels consistent with BSIA is necessary.
+The need for this action is to improve management of red snapper and GS.
+For red snapper, more contemporary state private recreational landings data are being used to modify calibration ratios for Mississippi, Alabama, and Florida, and these updated calibration ratios would be used to inform catch levels for the private recreational sector.
+For GS, a more recent stock assessment has produced contemporary yield projections and considering an update to stock catch levels consistent with BSIA is necessary.